Formation Climates

 Where intensity substitutes for depth.

 This forest is alive with movement.
 God feels near.
 Everything feels urgent.
-Stillness, however, feels like absence — and silence like danger.
+Stillness, however, can begin to feel like absence, and silence like danger.

 Naturalism